 African Black-footed Penguin

-Diet in the wild: Mostly fish, some squid and small crustaceans
+Diet in the Wild: Sardines, anchovy, some squid and crustaceans

-Did you know?
-The spot patterns on the chest of a black-footed penguin are unique to each individual, like fingerprints.
+The black chest spots on adult African penguins can be used to tell individuals apart, as no two penguins have the same patterning!
 At Caldwell Zoo, each penguin has a colored wing-band to make identification easy for our zookeepers.
-Male penguins have wing-bands on their right wings while females are on their left wings.
+Male penguins have a wing-band on their right wing while female penguins are banded on their left wing.

 Speedy is one of our bachelors.
 However, that does not stop him from proudly performing his mating call.
 He is one of our sweetest penguins, occasionally allowing his keepers to pet his back.
 Typically you can find Speedy up on the rock which makes up the roof of some of the nesting boroughs on exhibit.
 To the staff at Caldwell, it is affectionately known as “Speedy’s rock”.